simula/MediaEval-Medico-2025/README.md

 #### 📄 Submission Format

-A JSON/JSONL file where each entry corresponds to one test case:
+A JSONL file where each entry corresponds to one test case:

 ```json
 {